 Since then, Apple TV+ has gone from strength to strength, gaining interest with hit shows such as Isaac Asimov’s Foundation, Severance and the recent hit show Ted Lasso.

 Subscribing to Apple TV+

 If you would like to watch Apple TV+ you will need to set-up a subscription.
 You can do this on the Apple TV+ website, or via the Apple TV app on your iPhone, iPad, streaming device or smart TV.
-Currently you can’t use an Android phone or Chromecast to get the app, though plans are afoot to change that.
+You can also now use the app on Android devices and Chromecast.
 You will need to use your Apple ID, or create a new Apple ID on the Apple website or in the app.
 You also need to give payment details if you are signing up for the free trial.
 Apple TV+ requires a credit card.
 Debit cards are not accepted.

 What can I watch on Apple TV+?

 The selection of shows on Apple TV+ is small compared to Netflix or even Disney+.
 However the content is almost all original shows created for Apple TV+ with the exception of a couple of shows bought in while productions paused during the Covid pandemic.

 The current crop of original shows on Apple TV+ includes costume-drama comedy, Dickenson.
 For all Mankind, an alternative-timeline version of the race to the moon in which the USSR got there first.
 The Morning Show, which is about the cut-throat world of breakfast TV.
 There are also original movies like the beautifully animated Wolfwalkers and Fireball, where Werner Herzog explores meteor impacts around the world.

 One show that has really thrust Apple TV+ into the limelight recently is the widely acclaimed Ted Lasso, a comedy drama about an American soccer coach who comes to manage a failing football club in the UK.
 Starring Jason Sudeikis, it has won a stream of industry awards.